-It’s important to note here that the researchers didn’t observe hair loss in the study participants.
-Therefore, it’s unlikely that creatine supplementation itself causes hair loss.
+It’s important to note here that the researchers didn’t assess hair loss in the study participants.
+Therefore, we can only observe the effect on hormone levels here.

 Overall, more research is needed into creatine’s effect on DHT levels.
 Further research should also be performed to assess whether increases in DHT due to creatine supplementation are sufficient to promote hair loss.

-Creatine is a source of energy for your muscles.
+Creatine is a source of energy for your cells.
 It’s naturally produced by your liver, pancreas, and kidneys.
 You can also acquire creatine through your diet by consuming red meat and fish.